 Those wanting even more emphasis on their glutes can slightly angle their feet and toes outward and work on deeper movements with each rep, always remembering to keep feet flat on the foot plate.

-Best Foot Placement for Quads on Leg Press: Lower Foot Placement
+Best Leg Press Foot Placement for Quads: Lower Position

-The winning foot placement on leg press for quads is the low stance with one’s feet close together (narrow).
+The optimal foot placement for quads on leg press is a low stance with the feet close together in a narrow position.
 Since this position vastly restricts the range of motion throughout the leg and also limits mobility in the hips, the quad muscles must in turn be activated even more to be able move the weighted sled back and forth.

 Someone adhering to the lower foot placement may also notice that they can actually lift more in this foot position, as less distance is covered so their legs will not fatigue as quickly during each rep or set.